Alive (Unreleased, Cyrus 2018)

 People don’t change, they just grow a little older and I know Romeo would’ve learned to let her go and so say “I’ve just lived too long.”

-Where are the Good Girls?
+Where are my Good Girls?
 They’ve all run away and the lovers are long gone so I find solace under covers with cheap romances and pointless glances that never seem to lead to joy.
 Believe me or not when I say that it’s over.

 The music on the street has all got the same beat and this tune is no different.
 Feel free to sing along.
 The words are empty but they fill the song.

 The world doesn’t change.
 It just spins a little slower so stand tall.
 I know it seems a little strange but it’s normal.
 There’s no control at all.